- brief -

 - iterations -

-Iterated on the platform's design based on user feedback, focusing on improving navigation, enhancing user
+Iterated on the platform's design based on user feedback, focusing on improving navigation, enhancing

 engagement, and ensuring the platform was accessible and intuitive.